Tsubasa Kaneko: RISE

-Tsubasa made his RISE promotional debut against the WMC Intercontinetal bantamweight champion Atsumu at RISE 155 on February 23, 2022.
+Tsubasa made his RISE promotional debut against the WMC Intercontinental bantamweight champion Atsumu at RISE 155 on February 23, 2022.
 He won the fight by a second-round technical knockout.
 Tsubasa next faced Kyosuke at RISE 156 on March 27, 2022.
 Kyosuke won the fight by a second-round technical knockout, handing Tsubasa the first stoppage loss of his professional career.

 Tsubasa faced the #2 ranked RISE super flyweight contender Ryu Hanaoka at RISE World Series 2022 on October 15, 2022.
 He won the fight by an upset technical decision.
 The bout was stopped four seconds before the end of the second round, due to an accidental clash of heads which left a cut above Tsubasa's right eye.

 Tsubasa faced Shuto Sato at RISE WORLD SERIES / SHOOTBOXING-KINGS, an event co-promoted by RISE with Glory and Shootboxing, on December 25, 2022.
 He lost the fight by a first-round technical knockout.

+Tsubasa faced Kaito Hasegawa at RISE 170 on July 30, 2023.
+He lost the fight by a first-round knockout.

+Tsubasa faced Shuto Sato at SHOOT BOXING 2023 Series Final on November 14, 2023.
+He lost the fight by a second-round technical knockout.